KBUP: KGY

 The Department of Commerce regulated radio stations in the United States from 1912 until the 1927 formation of the Federal Radio Commission (FRC).
 Originally there were no restrictions on which radio stations could make broadcasts intended for the general public.
-However, effective December 1, 1921, a regulation was adopted limiting broadcasting to stations holding a Limited Commercial license.
-Under the new standards, on March 30, 1922 a broadcasting station license was issued in the name of "Saint Martin's College (Rev. S. Ruth)", with the randomly assigned call letters of KGY, operating on the wavelength of 360 meters (833 kHz).
+However, effective December 1, 1921, a regulation was adopted limiting broadcasting to stations operating under a Limited Commercial license.
+In keeping with the new standards, a broadcasting station license was issued in the name of "Saint Martin's College (Rev. S. Ruth)" on March 30, 1922, with the randomly assigned call letters of KGY, operating on the wavelength of 360 meters (833 kHz).

-During the time it was operated by the college KGY had a very low power and limited schedule, and its hours of operation were just 8:30 to 9:30 p.m. on Sundays, Tuesdays and Thursdays.
+During the time it was operated by the college KGY had a very low power and a limited schedule, and its hours of operation were just 8:30 to 9:30 p.m. on Sundays, Tuesdays, and Thursdays.
 Following a series of frequency reassignments, on November 11, 1928, under the provisions of the FRC's General Order 40, the station was assigned to a "local" frequency of 1200 kHz, operating with just 10 watts of power, which was unusually small even for this time period.
 (Most "local" stations operated with 100 watts).
 KGY's original campus studio was in a shack, although there was a later move into a log cabin, with the resulting slogan "the log cabin station where the cedars meet the sea".

 In 1932, the college decided it could no longer afford the expense of running a radio station, so KGY was sold to Archie Taft, who moved the station to Olympia, changed its frequency to 1210 kHz, and increased the transmitting power to 100 watts.
-In 1939, KGY was sold to journalist Tom Olsen, and station would remain under family ownership for another seventy-five years.
+In 1939, KGY was sold to journalist Tom Olsen, and the station would remain under family ownership for another seventy-five years.

-In March 1941, under the provisions of the North American Regional Broadcasting Agreement, all the stations on 1210 kHz were moved to 1240, which has been the dial position of KGY and its successors ever since.
+In March 1941, under the provisions of the North American Regional Broadcasting Agreement, stations on 1210 kHz were moved to 1240, which has been the dial position of KGY and its successors ever since.
 KGY maintained a timesharing agreement with KTW, 1250 AM in Seattle, which required KGY to sign off at 7:30 p.m. on Thursdays, and all day Sundays, during the time periods when KTW was broadcasting.

-In 1960, station operations moved into a unique two-story building that was constructed on pilings over Puget Sound.
+In 1960, the station increased its power to 1,000 watts, and moved into a unique two-story building constructed on pilings over Puget Sound.
+At the time, the station ran a longtime Top 40 format.
+The station would later flip its format to MOR in the late-1970s, and later into full-service adult contemporary in the mid-1980s.
+The building has been listed on the National Register of Historic Places.

 In 2014, KGY added a simulcast signal over a 220-watt translator station, K237FR located in Tumwater, Washington, broadcasting at 95.3 FM.
-(Technically this was a two-step process: the translator rebroadcast the HD2 digital sub-channel of KYYO in McCleary, Washington, while in turn KYYO's HD2 signal was a rebroadcast of KGY's programming.)
+(Technically this was a two-step process: the translator rebroadcast the HD2 digital sub-channel of KYYO in McCleary, Washington, while in turn, KYYO's HD2 signal was a rebroadcast of KGY's programming.)